 Need additional information?
 Have a specific question?
 Ask Us!Back to Top

-Sixty-four slides cover historic uses, applications, equilibria diagrams, chemical compositions, mechanical and physical properties, fabrication, corrosion and biofouling resistance and guidelines for successful applications in seawater systems.
+This presentation covers historic uses, applications, equilibria diagrams, chemical compositions, mechanical and physical properties, fabrication, corrosion and biofouling resistance and guidelines for successful application of copper-nickels in seawater systems.
+It is approved for Continuing Professional Development by the UK’s Institute of Materials, Minerals and Mining. .

-- How-To Welding Videos A series of 5 instructional welding videos encompasses cleaning and preparation for welding, TIG welding, pipe welding, shielded metal arc welding (SMAW) and pulsed MIG welding.
+A series of 5 instructional welding videos encompasses cleaning and preparation for welding, TIG welding, pipe welding, shielded metal arc welding (SMAW) and pulsed MIG welding